Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 After exploration is completed, a disposition for a Surface Material Lease (SML) may be applied for.

 Read more about the process at: Guide to Surface Materials Lease Information Requirements for Peat Operations.

 The policy directive describes applying for a disposition for an SML for peat operations.

 An operator must include the following for an application to be considered complete:

 - biophysical report

 - peat development and operations plan

 Apply using the: Electronic Disposition System.

-A variety of reclamation requirements help AEP manage the province’s peat operations.
+A variety of reclamation requirements helps the Alberta government manage the province’s peat operations.

 Conservation and reclamation plans